Monday, May 25, 2026

 It was reliability.

-The earbuds I kept using weren't necessarily the most exciting ones.
+The earbuds I kept using were simply the ones that:

 • stayed connected